Samarth117/Python_JARVIS_AI_by_Samarth_Guha/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 License
-This project is licensed under the Apache 2.0 License.
+This project - JARVIS A.I. by Samarth is licensed under the Apache 2.0 License.